vPeteWalker/midway/vmmanage/vmmanage.rst

 #.
 Select both the **WinServer-1** and **WinServer-2** VMs and click **Actions > Protect**.

 #.
-Select the **ProdVM-Protection** policy and click **Protect**.
+Select the **ProdVM-Protection** policy, and then click **Protect**.

    .. figure:: images/28.png

-   *No additional software to configure, just define your RPO, how long you want to keep your snapshots, and optionally what additional clusters should they replicate to - and you have primary storage protection for your VMs throughout their entire lifecycle.*
+   No additional software to configure, just define your RPO, how long you want to keep your snapshots, and optionally what additional clusters should they replicate to - and you have primary storage protection for your VMs throughout their entire lifecycle.